Animus Tier List

 How to beat Apate

-Apate is one of the earliest and simplest bosses in the Grim Pursuit lineup, and while her mechanics aren’t especially dangerous, they can disrupt unprepared teams through Strike Prep control and a stacking max HP reduction debuff called Joker’s Mark.
-Her Skill 1, Card Trick, is a single-target attack that reduces the target’s Strike Prep by 50%—which, if it hits your healer or key DPS, can delay your entire rotation.
-This can be mitigated by bringing your own Strike Prep boosters like Chiaki the Echo or Lily, or simply by keeping your key units fast and well-tuned.
+Apate is one of the earliest bosses in the Grim Pursuit lineup, and while her mechanics aren’t especially dangerous, they can disrupt unprepared teams through control and a stacking max HP reduction debuff called [Joker’s Mark].
+Her Skill 1, Card Trick, is a single-target attack that inflicts [Petrify] and [Joker’s Mark]—which, if it hits your healer or key DPS, can delay your entire rotation.
+This can be mitigated by bringing a Animus with [Immunity].

-Her Skill 2, Mirage Magic, is an AoE that hits all enemies and applies two random debuffs from a pool of [ATK Down], [DEF Down], [SPD Down], and [Block].
-While not fatal, this can slow down your run or compromise your damage output, especially if you get hit with [Block] right before a critical buff.
+Her Skill 2, Mirage Magic, is an AoE that hits all enemies with a chance to dispel buffs, inflict [Petrify] and resolves all stacks of [Joker’s Mark].
+While it might not sound fatal on paper, this can severely reduce the survivability of your team if your HP% can be reduced too much.
 To deal with this, you can bring immunity supports like Cachi the Guard or Helkid, or cleanse with units like Dorothy the Wisher or DokiDoki.
-Since the debuffs are random, immunity is generally the cleaner and more efficient answer.
+[Immunity] is generally the cleaner and more efficient answer.

-The only unique mechanic to manage here is Joker’s Mark, a stacking debuff that permanently reduces a unit’s max HP over time.
+The only unique mechanic to manage here is [Joker’s Mark], a stacking debuff that permanently reduces a unit’s max HP over time.
 Thankfully, the stacks can be reduced by taking turns—or more specifically, they auto-remove if the unit is not under a control effect at the end of their turn.
 Since Apate doesn’t apply control debuffs beyond the ones listed, this isn’t much of a concern unless the fight drags out.
-Bringing Speed buffs and Strike Prep ensures your team gets enough turns to remove the stacks before they build up.
+Bringing Speed buffs and Turn Meter ensures your team gets enough turns to remove the stacks before they build up.
+Some excellent choices are Animus like Chiaki the Echo, Lily or DokiDoki.
+DokiDoki being great as she can purify as well.

 Recommended Progression Team